RaunakSingh19/ofsa_client_main/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
---to run the project you have to install visual studio 2022 and after setting up te vsual code install dependencies for c++ for desktop and mobile, so that you can run the project without any system error
+--to run the project you have to install visual studio 2022 and after setting up the vsual code install dependencies for c++ for desktop and mobile, so that you can run the project without any system error